 The Company's assets can be held by Goldman Sachs & Co.
 New York as collateral for the loan provided by them to the Company.
 Such assets taken as collateral may be used, loaned, sold, rehypothecated or transferred by Goldman Sachs & Co.
 New York, although the Company maintains the economic benefits from ownership of those assets.
 Goldman Sachs & Co.
 New York may take up to 140% of the value of the outstanding loan as collateral.
-The Company is fully protected, such protection being equal to the net assets held by Goldman Sachs & Co.
+The Company is protected, such protection being equal to the net assets held by Goldman Sachs & Co.
 New York, by SEC rules and U.S. legislation.
+(Also see Glossary on page 60).

 Assets held by Goldman Sachs & Co.
 New York, as custodian, that are not used as collateral, are held in segregated client accounts.
-(Also see Glossary on page 62).

-Further information on financial instruments and risk, as required by FRS 29, can be found in note 18 to the financial statements beginning on page 49.
+Further information on financial instruments and risk, as required by FRS 29, can be found in note 18 to the financial statements beginning on page 47.